jambonz/next-static-site/markdown/docs/webhooks/enqueue.md

 - `queueTime`: the current number of seconds the call has spent in queue
 - `queueSize`: the current number of calls in the queue

+YOu can also optionally receive [queue webhook notifications](/docs/webhooks/queue-notifications) any time a members joins or leaves a queue.

 <p class="flex">
 <a href="/docs/webhooks/dialogflow">Prev: dialogflow</a>
 <a href="/docs/webhooks/gather">Next: gather</a>